-Purpose
+1. Purpose

-CFSL prides itself on developing practices that reflect the industry as closely as possible whilst continuing to be an institution of learning.
-This means that all of our teaching staff are industry practitioners, and the gap between what we do here and the work that students later do in the profession is smaller than it is in some other educational institutions.
+Central Film School (CFS) prides itself on developing practices that reflect the industry as closely as possible whilst continuing to be an institution of learning.
+This includes the use of industry practitioners as teaching staff, and the continued enhancement of the curriculum to ensure that what students learn and what they do later in their profession is smaller than it is in some other educational institutions.

 The film and television industries run to strict deadlines because making films is expensive and time is money.
 If one member of a film crew is late, thousands of pounds can be wasted paying the other members of the crew large sums of money to stand around waiting.
-Consequently professionalism, punctuality and reliability are highly prized attributes at CFSL.
+Consequently professionalism, punctuality and reliability are highly prized attributes at CFS.

 This policy aims to reflect the nature of the industry and foster the necessary professional practice to help ensure future success as filmmakers and screenwriters.
 The objective of our attendance policy is to ensure that, when students are employed in the industry, professionalism is their key attribute.
 Film students should learn what it means to be a film or TV professional, as this is as vital for success as possessing technical skills and talent.
-Regular reminders are sent to encourage students to think about their attendance and to take steps to correct it if they are dropping below 80%.
+Regular reminders are sent to encourage students to think about their attendance and to take steps to improve it if they are dropping below 80%.
 Attendance at classes of at least 80% is our general expectation.
-For overseas students further nationally mandated considerations apply (see below).
+For international students further nationally mandated considerations apply (see below).

-By accepting their study contract with the school, students also accept the contents of this Student Attendance Policy and Procedure Document.
+By accepting their terms and conditions with the school, students also accept the contents of this Student Attendance Policy and Procedure Document.
 By accepting their teaching or administrative contract with the school, staff also accept the contents of this Student Attendance Policy and Procedure Document.

-Personal Professional Development
+2. Personal Professional Development

 We believe that students will have the best possible learning experience and training for working in the film and television industry by being present and punctual.
-For all students starting their course in the 2017/2018 academic year and beyond, one of the learning outcomes in many modules captures Personal Professional Development (PPD).
+For all students starting their course in the 2021/2022 academic year and beyond, one of the learning outcomes in many modules captures Personal Professional Development (PPD).